Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Introduction

-In LVO a 1.0$\pm$0.2 eV band gap\cite{Maiti2000} opens between V $t_{2g}$ states, while V $e_g$ states are completely empty.
-Within the Zaanen-Sawatzky-Allen classification,\cite{Zaanen1985} LVO belongs to the Mott-Hubbard regime.\cite{FUJIMORI2001} Sr doping induces a metal insulator transition in La$_{1-x}$Sr${_x}$VO$_3$ at $x$=0.17 and also reduces the AFM and OO critical temperatures and ultimately suppresses the transitions at $x=0.27$. \cite{Mahajan1992,Inaba1995,Imada1998,MIYASAKA2000,Fujioka2006} La$_{1-x}$Sr${_x}$VO$_3$ (LSVO) is considered as a paradigmatic compound exhibiting a filling-control metal-insulator transition.\cite{Mott1990,Imada1998,FUJIMORI2001} In an ionic picture, Sr substitution leads to hole doping, converting V$^{3+}$ ions into V$^{4+}$ .
-Core-level photoemission experiments on La$_{1-x}$Sr$_x$VO$_3$ have shown that the fraction of V$^{4+}$ with respect to V$^{3+}$ is indeed enhanced upon hole doping.\cite{WADATI2007} Since the Sr$^{2+}$ ions have smaller radii than La$^{3+}$, the structure distorts and the bandwidth also decreases.\cite{Imada1998,FUJIMORI2001} Sr doping is expected to form an empty band of acceptor states near the Fermi level, which is progressively broadened with increasing doping until it overlaps with the filled $t_{2g}$ band giving rise to a metal.\cite{Egdell_1984}
+La$_{1-x}$Sr${_x}$VO$_3$ (LSVO) is considered a paradigmatic compound exhibiting a filling-control metal-insulator transition.\cite{Mott1990,Imada1998,FUJIMORI2001} In LVO a 1.0$\pm$0.2 eV band gap opens between V $t_{2g}$ states, while V $e_g$ states are completely empty.\cite{Maiti2000} Within the Zaanen-Sawatzky-Allen classification,\cite{Zaanen1985} LVO belongs to the Mott-Hubbard regime.\cite{FUJIMORI2001} Sr doping induces a metal insulator transition in La$_{1-x}$Sr${_x}$VO$_3$ at $x$=0.17 and also reduces the AFM and OO critical temperatures and ultimately suppresses the transitions at $x=0.27$. \cite{Mahajan1992,Inaba1995,Imada1998,MIYASAKA2000,Fujioka2006} In a pure Mott-Hubbard picture, Sr substitution leads to hole doping, converting V$^{3+}$ ions into V$^{4+}$.
+Core-level photoemission experiments on La$_{1-x}$Sr$_x$VO$_3$ have shown that the fraction of V$^{4+}$ with respect to V$^{3+}$ is indeed enhanced upon hole doping at a high Sr concentration of $x$=0.4.\cite{LEKSHMI2005} Since the Sr$^{2+}$ ions have larger radii than La$^{3+}$, the structure (un)distorts towards the cubic structure of SrVO$_3$ and the bandwidth also increases.\cite{Imada1998,FUJIMORI2001} Sr doping is expected to form an empty band of acceptor states near the Fermi level, which is progressively broadened with increasing doping until it overlaps with the filled $t_{2g}$ band giving rise to a metal.\cite{Egdell1984}